input-output-hk/peras-design/docs/reports/tech-report-1.md

 #### Local state

 The local state is the state of a single party, respectively a single node.
-It consists of a declarative blocktree, i.e. an abstract data structure representing possible chains specified by a set of properties.
+It consists of a declarative _blocktree_, i.e. an abstract data structure representing possible chains specified by a set of properties.
 In addition to blocks, the blocktree for Ouroboros, Peras also includes votes and certificates and for this reason there are additional properties with respect to those entities.

-The fields of the blocktree allow to
+The fields of the blocktree allow to:

-* extend the tree with blocks and votes
+* Extend the tree with blocks and votes,
-* get all blocks, votes, and certificates
+* Get all blocks, votes and certificates,
-* get the best chain
+* Get the best chain.

-where the condition which chain is considered the best chain is given by the following properties, which say that the *best* chain is *valid* (`ValidChain` is a predicate asserting that a chain is valid with respect to Ouroboros Praos) and the *heaviest* chain out of all valid chains is the best:
+where the condition which chain is considered the best is given by the following properties:

 ```agda
 valid : ∀ (t : tT) (sl : Slot)